Alexmitter/osu-lazer-linux-installer/README.md

 # osu-lazer-linux-installer

+Info: You will run into missing dependencies Errors, mostly OpenTK Isse while running.
+Do the steps explained in "Fix OpenTK issue.txt"

 osu!lazer is the new in dev open source version of osu! this script helps you to build, maintain and play always the newest build without stress on your favorit OS.